postlund/pyatv/docs/documentation/protocols.md

 # Media Remote Protocol (MRP)

-The Media Remote Protocol (MRP) was introduced somewhere along the line of when Apple TV 4 and tvOS was launched.
-It is the protocol used by the Remote App as well as the Control Center widget in iOS.
-It is also the reason why devices not running tvOS (e.g. Apple TV 3) cannot be controlled from Control Center.
+The Media Remote Protocol (MRP) was introduced some time when Apple TV 4 and tvOS was launched.
+It is the protocol used by the Remote App as well as the Control Center widget in iOS before iOS13.
+It is also the reason devices not running tvOS (e.g. Apple TV 3) cannot be controlled from Control Center.

 From a protocol point-of-view, it is based on Protocol Buffers [(protobuf)](https://developers.google.com/protocol-buffers), developed by Google.
-Every message is prefixed with a variant (in protobuf terminology), since protobuf messages doesn't have lengths themselves.
+Every message is prefixed with a variant (in protobuf terminology), since protobuf messages don't have lengths themselves.
 Service discovery is done with Zeroconf using service `_mediaremotetv._tcp.local.`.
-The service contains some basic information, like device name, but also which port that is used for communication.
+The service contains some basic information, like device name, but also which port is used for communication.
 The port can change at any time (e.g. after reboot, but also at more random times) and usually start with 49152 - the first ephemeral port.